 The Company conducts its business exclusively in the research and development of therapeutic vaccines and immunotherapeutic products, none of which is currently on the market.
-Its main partners, with whom it generates revenue, are SillaJen Inc. and Emergent, Inc. The majority of its operations are located in France.
-The Company therefore uses only one segment for the preparation and presentation of its financial statements.
+Its service provider customer, with whom it generates revenue, is Servier.
+The majority of its operations are located in France.
+The Company therefore uses only one segment for the preparation and presentation of its financial statements, in line with the level of review by the main decision maker for operations, the Chairman and Chief Executive Officer.